awsdocs/amazon-sagemaker-developer-guide/doc_source/monitor-user-access.md

 ## Prerequisites<a name="monitor-user-access-prereq"></a>
 + Install and configure the AWS Command Line Interface following the steps in [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)\.
 + Ensure that Studio users in your domain don’t have a policy that allows them to update or modify the Studio domain\.
++ To turn on or turn off `sourceIdentity` propagation, all apps in the domain must be in the `Stopped` or `Deleted` state\.
+For more information about how to stop and shut down apps, see [Shut down and Update Studio Apps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-update-apps.html)\.
 + All execution roles must have the following trust policy permissions:
   + Any role that the Studio domain's execution role assumes must have the `sts:SetSourceIdentity` permission in the trust policy as follows\.